just-Luka/videoUpload/README.md

 # App for video Uploading

-You can upload your video from gallery, collect it together and run it!
+You can upload your video from gallery, collect it together and run it.

-Note - videos are not saving on cloud!
+Note - App is only example and created for only demonstration purposes!

 ## Screenshots